 “Allow me to assure you that I have not, nor will I ever, participate in a show of any kind.”
 He managed to bite out his words as if they offended him.
 As if the very taste of them in his mouth was an assault.
 Then he adjusted the cuffs of his coat in short jerks of indignant punctuation.
 “I am a king, not a circus animal.”
 Maggy found that despite having never seen a king in all her life, and having entertained about as many thoughts about the behaviour of monarchs as she did about that of unicorns and/or dragons, she had no trouble believing this man of stone and consequence was one.
 [Emphasis Miss Bates’s.]

-Firstly, Miss Bates has to indulge in a squee about that marvelous wording, “this man of stone and consequence” and the cuffs of “indignant punctuation.”
-The hero’s nature, hard as stone, impervious to feeling, is the heroine-warrior’s battleground: to enter the breach and reveal the hero’s blocked emotional identity as a man of feeling, beyond his false emotional identity of “stone” and mere social and economic identity of “consequence”.
+Firstly, Miss Bates has to indulge in a squee!!! about the marvelous wording of “man of stone and consequence” and cuffs of “indignant punctuation.”
+The hero’s nature, hard as stone, impervious to feeling, is the heroine-warrior’s battleground: to enter the breach and reveal the hero’s blocked emotional identity as a man of feeling, beyond his false emotional identity of “stone” and social and economic identity of “consequence”.

 The hero’s softening occurs in the regions of the heart, regions he hasn’t entered in years and doesn’t initially recognize: “What he didn’t recognize – and did not care for one bit – was this uncontrolled, dark thing he couldn’t identify as it swelled in him.
 It was as if with her, he truly was nothing but a man.”
 Gasp.
 “Nothing but a man.”
 Not a king, not power and authority incarnate, but a forked, vulnerable creature, an elemental being stripped of birth and breeding.
-Therein lies the heroine’s power, in extracting, like a rare elixir, the hero’s ability to feel (and then to rely on his ability to reason to figure out he loves her).
+Therein lies the heroine’s power, in extracting, like a rare elixir, the hero’s ability to feel.

 How does the hero’s emotional transformation come about?
-Miss Bates would say, in the HP romance, its a wonderful combination of the heroine’s chutzpah-bravery-chin in the face of power, privilege, authority, and desire.
-There are only two things the HP hero cannot control: the heroine and his exclusive desire for her (which is bound up with the fantasy element of eternal, ensured fidelity).
-The heroine and his desire for her are the portals through which the hero will be free and able to love.
+Miss Bates would say its a combination of the heroine’s chutzpah-bravery-chin in the face of power, privilege, authority, and desire.
+There are only two things the HP hero cannot control: the heroine and his exclusive desire for her (bound up with the rom-fantasy element of eternal, assured fidelity).
+The heroine and the hero’s desire for her are the portals through which the hero is free to love.
 Maggy is a wonderfully earthy heroine and Crews has her scoffing at Reza’s compartmentalizing of desire, as channell-able and control-able: